bmvermeer/DevNexus2022/README.md

 Password: foobar

 ## Assignment 1
-### Cross site scripting
+### Cross-site scripting

-On the search page you can click on the username to show you more details This page is vulnerable to a Cross site scripting attack.
+You can click on the username on the search page to show you more details.
+This page is vulnerable to a cross-site scripting attack.
 ![DirectLink1](image/directlink.png)
 ![DirectLink2](image/directlink2.png)